Corps-Slesvico-Holsatia/cshsso/api.md

 ```

 ## Registration
-To register new users, anybody can registern themselves via an
+To register new users, anybody can register themselves via an
 unauthorized request.
 A valid recaptcha response must be provided to register to avoid spam.
 In order to be able to use the new user account, a Charge must confirm